us4useu/arrus/docs/content/examples.matlab.rst

 =================================

 First, you should create a handle to the system on which you want to perform operations.
 For example, to communicate with the Us4R system, create an instance of the Us4R class.
-You will need to indicate a *.prototxt config file containing the information on the probe, adapter, gains, etc. It is extremly important to make sure that the system configuration agrees with the content of the config file.
+You will need to indicate a prototxt config file containing the information on the probe, adapter, gains, etc. It is **extremly important** to make sure that the **system configuration agrees with the content of the config file**.

 .. code-block:: matlab